Art-A-Hack/art-a-hack.github.io/app/summer-2018/call/index.markdown

 ## How to apply

-To apply, [fill out the application now](https://docs.google.com/forms/d/e/1FAIpQLSd46YB4qkhivRoNfuhc0LjTTfaIP5Y82KqSB6oiB18Ok7ltIQ/viewform) for this special dual themed Art-A-Hack.
+To apply, <a href="https://docs.google.com/forms/d/e/1FAIpQLSd46YB4qkhivRoNfuhc0LjTTfaIP5Y82KqSB6oiB18Ok7ltIQ/viewform" target="_blank">fill out the application now</a> for this special dual themed Art-A-Hack.
 Please consider how your application might support or lead in one of our two themes, outlined below.

 Describe a project idea you want to try, the technologies you'd like to get into, and/or the skills you have to contribute to an already existing project.
 If you are an artist and do not have tech skills, that is OK.
 Conversely, if you are a programmer and don't have any compelling ideas, that is OK as well.